annrdyer/RepData_PeerAssessment1/PA1_template.md

 #### Imputing missing values

-* Calculate and report the total number of missing values in the dataset
+* Calculate and report the total number of missing values in the dataset.

-* Fill in all of the missing values in the dataset using the mean for that 5-minute interval.
+* Devise a strategy for filling in all of the missing values in the dataset.
 * Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r